wendabratha/How-To-Install-Apache-Tomcat-9-on-Debian-9/tomcat.md

 Prerequisites

 Before you begin with this guide, you should have a non-root user with sudo privileges set up on your server.
 You can learn how to do this by completing our Debian 9 initial server setup guide.

-Step 1 — Install Java
+# Step 1 â€” Install Java

 Tomcat requires Java to be installed on the server so that any Java web application code can be executed.
 We can satisfy that requirement by installing OpenJDK with apt.